marnaji/Project-1/README.md

 ### Research Questions to Answer -

-1 - Weather relationship to Ride Time ?
+1 - Weather relationship to Rides

-2 - Distance relationship to Car Type
+2 - Distance relationship to Price

 3 - Frequency of Rides relationship Days of the Week